retooth2/xenharmlib/doc/quickstart.rst

     norm_a_min = a_min.pcs_normalized()
     assert norm_c_maj == norm_a_min

 Note scales can be treated as sets.
-They support union, intersection, difference and symmetric difference operations as well as subset, superset and is_disjoint relationship tests.
+They support the union, intersection, difference and symmetric difference operations as well as subset, superset, and is_disjoint relationship tests.

-As an illustration for set operations we want to make a deep dive into John Coltrane's *Giant Steps* and find out why it is regarded as one of the most difficult jazz work for improvisation.
+As an illustration for set operations, we want to make a deep dive into John Coltrane's *Giant Steps* and find out why it is regarded as one of the most difficult jazz works for improvisation.

-Coltrane's composition is based on fast harmonic changes between the scales B major (on chords B7, F#7, C#m7), G major (on chords G7, D7, Am7) and Eb major (on chords Eb7, Bb7, Fm7).
+Coltrane's composition is based on fast harmonic changes between the scales B major (on chords B7, F#7, C#m7), G major (on chords G7, D7, Am7), and Eb major (on chords Eb7, Bb7, Fm7).
 We want to know the notes playable for improvisation in each of the three sections.

 Initially, we'll construct the three major scales.
 To do this, we'll